ORCID/niso-workshop-2017/docs/index.md

 All who participate in research, scholarship, and innovation are **uniquely identified** and **connected to their contributions** across disciplines, borders, and time.

+**What we provide:**

+- **Persistent digital identifier** for researchers (ORCID iD), ex: [https://orcid.org/0000-0001-5727-2427](https://orcid.org/0000-0001-5727-2427)
+- **Registry** of those identifiers + their connections to affiliations and research activities
+- **APIs** for creating/retrieving metadata about connections between people, affiliations and research activities

 **Why?**

 - Help people find information (like all of a researcher's publications)
-- Simplify reporting and analysis (by providing a central source for info about researcher's affilations and activites)
+- Simplify reporting and analysis (by providing a central source for info about researcher's affilations and activiteis)
 - Reduce time spent filling out forms (by providing a source for autopopulating form fields)

-**What we provide:**

-- **Persistent digital identifier** for researchers (ORCID iD)
-- **Registry** of those identifiers + their connections to affiliations and research activities
-- **APIs** for creating/retrieving metadata about connections between people, affiliations and research activities

 ORCID doesn't do this on its own - integrations with other systems (like manuscript submission/production, funding application, repository, research information, and directory systems) are essential.